Monumental Brass Society

 March 2026

-The remaining pre-Reformation brasses of the church of the Holy Trinity at Michinhampton are set together on the north wall as you walk into the church from the west door; on the opposite wall are a larger number of later brasses, perhaps originally from the churchyard where a large number of others remain.
-On its original Purbeck marble slab are the effigies of John Hampton, gentleman, and his family.
-John and his wife Elyn are shown in their shrouds but their children, six sons and three daughters, are not.
-The son and daughter shown most prominently are dressed as a monk and, at first sight, a nun.
+The three remaining pre-Reformation brasses in the church of Holy Trinity, Michinhampton are set together on the north wall as you enter through the west door; on the opposite wall are a larger number of later brasses, perhaps originally from the churchyard where many others remain.
+The best-preserved of the pre-Reformation brasses commemorates John Hampton, gentleman.
+This is still set in its original Purbeck marble slab.
+John and his wife Elyn are shown in their shrouds, while their children, six sons and three daughters, are shown clothed.
+The most prominent son and daughter are shown dressed as a monk and, at first sight, a nun.
+She was in fact a vowess.
 The inscription reads:

 Of yor charite pray for the soules of Johñ hampton gentilman Elyn his wyf